Darcara/nMerge/README.md

 nMerge
 ======

-A small command line tool to merge and compress C# assemblies
+A minimal command line tool to merge and compress C# assemblies.

 Usage
 =====